VolksRat71/after-effects-mcp-enhanced/README.md

 ## ⚙️ Setup Instructions

 ### 🛠 Prerequisites
-- Adobe After Effects (2022 or later)
+- Adobe After Effects (2021 or later)
 - Node.js (v14 or later)
 - npm or yarn package manager
+- **Windows**: Administrator privileges may be required for installation
+- **macOS**: After Effects must have been run at least once to create the Scripts folder

 ### 📥 Installation